 Part Two: Who wrote “The Pure Word”?

 Brent Sr. says he is a “Dr.”, but that does not mean much unless someone says which degree and from where; I have evidence that he has no degrees at all.
 In another place he claims to be a marvelous engineer with 30 miraculous patents to his name.
 I have reached out to them for more information and will update this post when I receive it [Update: years have now passed, and not a word from the Millers.
-If any reader knows them, why not ask them how come them have not refuted me?].
-However, just by looking at what the say, I cannot imagine that if you presented them a random page of Greek text, that the Millers could translate it or even begin to read it aloud.
+If any reader knows them, why not ask them how come they have not refuted me?].
+However, just by looking at what they say, I cannot imagine that if you presented them a random page of Greek text, that the Millers could translate it or even begin to read it aloud.
 [Here is a random page of Greek!
 “Greek Brainteaser“]